adrianastefania11/MDS_Project/README.md

 If the request is not accepted, then I should be notified about it.

 Optionally, have a history log of pull and pull requests on the user's profile which will keep track of their state.
 For example:
-Type (Push / Pull) / Recipe name / Push / pull date / Status (accepted, not accepted, pending), if push request / Link to the original recipe / Link to the modified recipe
+Type (Push / Pull) / Recipe name / Push / pull date / Status (accepted, not accepted, pending), if push request / Link to the original recipe / Link to the modified recipe.